-In order to highlight pockets of excellence across the country the NNED selects an organization to highlight once a month.
-Communities In Schools of Richmond has been selected as the Partner of the Month for February in celebration of African American History Month.
+In order to highlight pockets of excellence across the country, the NNED selects an organization to highlight once a month.
+Young People in Recovery (YPR) has been selected as the Partner of the Month for August.

 View a list of previous NNED Partners of the Month here.

 Can Story Circles Build Support for Solutions Across Class and Racial Divides?

 Like many cities across the country, Sacramento, Calif., is grappling with an affordable-housing crisis notes Jessika Maria Ross, writing for Current.
 We’ve had the fastest rising rents in the nation for two years in a row.
 We have record-high home prices, a skyrocketing homeless population, and intensifying gentrification and displacement.
 We also have many neighborhoods of color that for years have been overlooked due to historic housing policies and a lack of economic opportunity.

 In other words, residents from all walks of life in Sacramento are affected by the shortage of affordable housing, just in different ways.
 But there isn’t a place where this diverse range of community members can come together and find common ground.